DoctorEww/software-assurance/Design.md

     - Notable Gap: **BitWarden does not check incoming data from the file system for potential malicious input.**

   - *Threat ID: 11*
-    - Threat Name: Spoofing of the BitWarden API External Destination Entity (CL)
+    - Threat Name: Spoofing of the BitWarden API External Destination Entity
     - Justification: Use of digital certificates ensures proper authentication
     - Existing Mitigations: Bitwarden uses Microsoft Azure manager to ensure that security is maintained as well as implementing one-way salted hashing measures
     - Notable Gap: None

   - *Threat ID: 14*
-    - Threat Name: 1.0 Bitwarden Desktop Application may be able to impersonate the context of BitWarden API in order to gain additional privilege.
-(CL)
+    - Threat Name: 1.0 Bitwarden Desktop Application may be able to impersonate the context of BitWarden API in order to gain additional privilege
     - Justification: Authentication is required in order to gain additional privilege
     - Existing Mitigations: Bitwarden implements HTTP Strict Transport Security and forces all connections to use TLS.
     - Notable Gap: None